 After making appropriate enquiries, the Board of Governors considers that the University has adequate resources to continue in operational existence for the foreseeable future.
-In response to the Covid-19 pandemic the University has implemented a blended system of course delivery to ensure that social distancing is maintained and that students have access to facilities and equipment where required.
-For these reasons, it continues to adopt the going concern basis in preparing the Financial Statements.
+For these reasons, it continues to adopt the going concern basis in preparing the financial statements.